rfilgas/GCP_Data_Pipeline_Infrastructure/GCP-SSH-VSCODE.md

 9. On the left panel in vscode, go to the remote ssh icon.
 Click the button to add.
 10. In the prompt that pops up type: <your_username>@ip_address
 11. It's not going to work.
 This is expected.
 Click the gear icon and select the config file you saved your ssh info to open.
-12. Make sure your username here EXACTLY matches your username on the vm.
-13. Add one more line to the bottom of this config file: IdentityFile ~/.ssh/<id_rsa>
+12. Add one more line to the bottom of this config file: IdentityFile ~/.ssh/<id_rsa>
-14. Connect.
+13. Connect.
 You're officially done!
 Click "open folder" and select the filepath to your project.

 Note:  If your ip switches, open the ssh doc from the vscode connection module and replace the ip address manually wherever it occurs in the file.
 TODO: Refine windows directions as some steps could likely be simplified.